CONMEBOL: International

 The main competition for men's national teams is the Copa América, which started in 1916.
-The Copa America is the only continental competition in which teams from a totally different continent and confederation can be invited to participate.
+The Copa America is the only continental competition in which teams from a completely different continent and confederation can be invited to participate.
 CONMEBOL usually selects and invites a couple of teams from the AFC or CONCACAF to participate in the Copa America.
 Japan and Qatar were invited to participate in the 2019 edition of the Copa America.
 CONMEBOL also runs national competitions at Under-20, Under-17 and Under-15 levels.
 For women's national teams, CONMEBOL operates the Copa América Femenina for senior national sides, as well as Under-20 and Under-17 championships.

 In futsal, there is the Copa América de Futsal and Campeonato Sudamericano de Futsal Sub-20.
 The Campeonato Sudamericano Femenino de Futsal is the women's equivalent to the men's tournament.

 Club

 CONMEBOL also runs the two main club competitions in South America: the Copa Libertadores was first held in 1960 and the Copa Sudamericana was launched by CONMEBOL in 2002 as an indirect successor to the Supercopa Libertadores (begun in 1988).
 A third competition, the Copa CONMEBOL, started in 1992 and was abolished in 1999.
 In women's football, CONMEBOL also conducts the Copa Libertadores Femenina for club teams.
 The competition was first held in 2009.

 The Recopa Sudamericana is an annual match between the past year's winners of the Copa Libertadores and the winners of the Copa Sudamericana (previously the winners of the Supercopa Libertadores) and came into being in 1989.

 The Intercontinental Cup was jointly organized with UEFA between the Copa Libertadores and the UEFA Champions League winners.